Ericsson/dataplanebook/src/glossary.rst

       cycles).
 In case the processing is performed on multiple cores in parallel, the processing latency may be greater than the :term:`wall-clock latency`.
-In case a packet is buffered (e.g., on the NIC), and the data plane CPU cores are very busy, the processing latency may be only a small fraction of the total port-to-port wall-clock latency experience by that packet.
+In case a packet is buffered (e.g., on the :term:`NIC`), and the data plane CPU cores are very busy, the processing latency may be only a small fraction of the total port-to-port wall-clock latency experience by that packet.

       In the context of IP routers, the term is used to denote all